Please note that I hardly ever update this page. These are pretty old.

 callable-pip is a python package which lets you patch modern versions of pip to get back the pip.main() method.
 Read the docs for more details.

-The goal of this project is to maintain resume content as strctured data (JSON), and template it into LaTeX and HTML as rendering targets.
+The goal of this project is to maintain resume content as structured data (JSON), and template it into LaTeX and HTML as rendering targets.

 This allows the content to be scraped from GitHub, and included on my resume page while also keeping a PDF version available.